 What is the believer’s rule of life?
-By what rule should I live?
+By what rule (for lack of a better word) should I live?
 How is the Christian life to be lived?
-What rule should I follow and what should be my focus?
+What should I follow and what should be my focus?
 How should I walk as a believer?
 What is the key to living the Christian life?
 What must I do to live a life that is pleasing to God?
 How can I live a holy life?
 How can I walk down God’s chosen path for me, the path of holiness and sanctification?
 "For this is the will of God, even your sanctification" (1 Thess.
 4:3).

 These are important questions and they have been answered in at least two different ways.
 Some insist that the believer’s rule of life is the LAW.
 When they say "LAW" they are thinking especially of God’s moral law as set forth in the Ten Commandments.
 How am I to live?
 Their answer would be this: "I am to live by God’s law.
 I am to live by the Ten Commandments.
 This is my rule of life.
 The key to living the Christian life and the key to walking in holiness is to strive to obey God’s holy law, especially the Ten Commandments, which the Lord Jesus summed up in two great commandments: to love God with all your heart and to love your neighbor as yourself."
 Compare Matthew 22:36-40.

 This all sounds good, but the problem is simply this: The more we try to keep God’s holy law, the more we fail.
 Even as regenerate believers we cannot, of ourselves, measure up to God’s perfect standard of righteousness.
 The problem is not with the law because "the law is holy, and the commandment holy, and just, and good" (Romans 7:12).
 The problem is with the believer: "For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not" (Romans 7:18).